Experience a riverboat ride in Kurashiki Bikan Historical Quarter! From purchasing tickets to riding instructions and gourmet food

 Parking: None

-Kurashiki Udon Bukkake An Furuichi | Official website
+Kurashiki Udon soup udon An Furuichi | Official Website

-Drop-in gourmet spot No.2 Kotori Furatto
+Drop-in gourmet spot ② Kotori Furatto

-Charcoal grilled dumplings set
+Charcoal grilled dumpling set

 Taiwanese shaved ice mango flavor

-[Kotori Flat]
+[Kotori Furatto]

-Address: 2-16-27 Achi , Kurashiki City, Okayama Prefecture
+Address: 2-16-27 Achi, Kurashiki City, Okayama Prefecture

 Business hours: 11:00-18:00